Utah Academy of Sciences, Arts, and Letters Pilot Program

 1. The research project to be supported and its current status (funded, unfunded, where it is in the development process, publication cycle, etc.)

-4. Specific role that a student research assistant with little to no experience will fill.
+4. Specific role that a student research intern with little to no experience will fill.
 What tasks will the student be responsible for?
 What skills will they learn?
 For what corner of the project will they develop ownership or stewardship?

 6. Research dissemination plan: what publications, presentations, performances, exhibitions, etc. are projected, and what role would the student assistant have in these?